Courage-1984/ai-image-colorization-results/README.md

 ### Google Colab:

-Easy to run in your browser, just have to provide a link (`source_url`) to your image before initiating Runtime.
+Easy to run in your browser, you just have to provide a link (`source_url`) to your image before initiating Runtime.
 Additionally what is nice is this colab also produces multiple outputs generated with different `render_factor` values (10>38, incrementing by 2).

 I am only providing the result generated with `render_factor` of `35`.
 All the results can be seen here: [Google Colab - Stable](https://slow.pics/c/oQ2kYs3P?canvas-mode=fit-height&image-fit=contain) & [Google Colab - Artistic](https://slow.pics/c/OiJ1GVkv?canvas-mode=fit-height&image-fit=contain).